New Orleans sports travel guide

 Any travel guide to New Orleans would be chock-full of restaurant recommendations, but here are a few places that make their way onto most definitive lists of New Orleans restaurants, all of which have some sort of claim to fame in local or even international cuisine circles.

 (Note: These spots are well-known and thus touristy, and always busy.
 There are, of course, many more places worth trying and some are well off the beaten path, so it pays to do a little exploring.)

 • Acme Oyster House (724 Iberville Street): Serves most New Orleans standards but most well-known for its lively and busy oyster bar.

 • Cafe du Monde (800 Decatur Street): The world-famous coffeehouse serving beignets covered in powdered sugar and café au lait.
 It’s open 24 hours and nearly always busy.

-• Central Grocery and Deli (923 Decatur Street): You’ll see the muffuletta, the New Orleans version of an Italian sub, plenty of spots, but why not try it where it was invented?
+• Central Grocery and Deli (923 Decatur Street): You’ll see the muffuletta, the New Orleans version of an Italian sub, sold in plenty of spots, but why not try it where it was invented?

 • Mother’s (401 Poydras Street): Cafeteria-style eatery known for its po-boys (the Louisiana take on a hero sandwich) that can be filled with meat, seafood and more.

 • Pat O’Brien’s (718 St. Peter Street): Have a drink or three at the birthplace of the Hurricane cocktail and one of the most popular nightlife spots in the French Quarter.